 #1.
 Acknowledge That You’re Obsessing

-However, obsessing over someone is similar to being addicted, which is why the first step to stopping your obsessive behavior is by first acknowledging that you’re obsessed.
+Obsessing over someone is similar to being addicted, which is why the first step to stopping your obsessive behavior is to acknowledge that you’re obsessed.

-By acknowledging that your obsession isn’t healthy, you can now start working on how to stop.
+By acknowledging that your obsession isn’t healthy, you can now start working on how to stop it.

 But, don’t be too hard on yourself.

-We all do it.
-We obsess over the things we don’t have and can’t yet attain.
+We all obsess over the things we don’t have and can’t yet attain.
 Once you accept that you’re obsessed, you can now start working on the next step.